id-bioinfo/F1ALA/README.md

 # Acknowledgements

-This project is supported by the Hong Kong Research Grants Council General Research Fund (17150816), the NSFC Excellent Young Scientists Fund (Hong Kong and Macau) (31922087), the Health and Medical Research Fund (COVID1903011-549 WP1) and the Innovation and Technology Commission’s InnoHK funding (D<sup>2</sup>4H).
+This project is supported by the Theme Based Research Scheme (T11-705/21-N), the Hong Kong Research Grants Council General Research Fund (17150816), the NSFC Excellent Young Scientists Fund (Hong Kong and Macau) (31922087), the Health and Medical Research Fund (COVID1903011-549 WP1) and the Innovation and Technology Commission’s InnoHK funding (D<sup>2</sup>4H).